DinkeyKing/Improved-KCC/README.md

 Does not work with Godot Physics!!!
 Use the Godot Jolt plugin!!!

 ## Motivaton
 The built in character controller fails to provide support for stair/step climbing.
 Flat bottomed collision shapes like cylinders and boxes get stuck on the foot of slopes, forcing the user to use a capsule shape (or other round shapes).
 I've also experienced buggy behaviour moving on top of rigid bodies.
-This is unacceptable.

-The stepping problem is not trivial, and the lack of resources and working implementations makes this a difficult task for beginners.
+The stepping problem is not trivial, and the lack of resources and working implementations makes solving it a difficult task.

 Hiding the problem with invisible ramps creates a lot more work during map creation.
 (You have to make separate stair/step colliders, one for characters and one for non-character game objects).
 You only have to come up with a code-based solution once.